 Why you’ll love it: Bowling Green, located just an hour north of Nashville, is tucked in among the rolling green hills of South Central Kentucky’s Cave Country.
 It’s home to Mammoth Cave National Park, the world’s largest underground cave system, and the Lost River Cave, which offers Kentucky’s only underground boat tour, as well as Chaney’s Dairy Barn, a real working dairy farm that also happens to make the best ice cream in Kentucky.
-Don’t forget to check out the city’s National Corvette Museum where every single Corvette in the world is produced.
+Don’t forget to check out the city’s National Corvette Museum, where every single Corvette in the world is produced.

 Budget tip: Free summer activities include exploring the national park on your own and Chaney’s “Ice Cream and a Moovie” outdoor movie series.

-Why you’ll love it: A dynamic city with Old West charm, Denver has a vast array of kid-friendly attractions here, including an aquarium, zoo, botanical garden, art museum with a fabulous hands-on projects space, and the fascinating History Colorado museum—all perfect for family vacations.
+Why you’ll love it: A dynamic city with Old West charm, Denver has a vast array of kid-friendly attractions here, including an aquarium, zoo, botanical garden, art museum with a fabulous hands-on project space and the fascinating History Colorado museum—all perfect for family vacations.
 Coors Field is right downtown, which makes it easy to catch a family-fun Rockies baseball game.
 And a free tramcar traverses 16th Street, so you can leave your car behind while you try out all the great dining and shopping lining the long pedestrian-friendly zone.
 If you have more time, consider embarking on a Million Dollar Highway road trip.

 Hamilton County, Indiana

-Budget tip: Spend time in the great (free) outdoors at Strawtown Koteewi Park, which features a canoe launch on the White River for boating and fishing, nature trails for hiking or cycling, equestrian trails, an archery center, and a treetop course.
+Budget tip: Spend time in the great (free) outdoors at Strawtown Koteewi Park, which features a canoe launch on the White River for boating and fishing, nature trails for hiking or cycling, equestrian trails, an archery center and a treetop course.

 Why you’ll love it: Known as “charm city,” Baltimore is an enchanting destination loaded with history and a worthy stop on any Atlantic Coast road trip.
 Enjoy the scenic Inner Harbor or watch a ball game down the block at Oriole Park at Camden Yards.
-You can also sight-see by water-taxi or climb aboard Baltimore’s own pirate ship in Fell’s Point, Fearless, to hear swashbuckling tales of adventure.
+You can also sightsee by water-taxi or climb aboard Fearless, Baltimore’s own pirate ship in Fell’s Point, to hear swashbuckling tales of adventure.
 The fantastically fishy National Aquarium is a must-visit too!

 Budget tip: A visit to Fort McHenry, where Francis Scott Key penned “The Star-Spangled Banner,” is free for everyone.

-Budget tip: For great, free, souvenirs, go shelling along the pristine barrier island sands of Tigertail Beach Park on Marco Island.
+Budget tip: For great free souvenirs, go shelling along the pristine barrier island sands of Tigertail Beach Park on Marco Island.

-Why you’ll love it: Summer and fall in the Rocky Mountains bring gorgeous blue skies, temperate weather, and plenty of opportunities to get outside and enjoy the fresh mountain air.
-Take the gondola up Peak 8 to engage in fun activities including bungee jumping, obstacle courses, mini-golf, mountain slides, and more.
+Why you’ll love it: Summer and fall in the Rocky Mountains bring gorgeous blue skies, temperate weather and plenty of opportunities to get outside and enjoy the fresh mountain air.
+Take the gondola up Peak 8 to engage in fun activities including bungee jumping, obstacle courses, mini-golf, mountain slides and more.

 Pismo Beach, California

-Why you’ll love it: Playful Pismo Beach and nearby Shell Beach offer the quintessential southern California sand and surf vacation, from swimming and hiking to kayaking and surfing—it’s all outdoor fun all the time.
+Why you’ll love it: Playful Pismo Beach and nearby Shell Beach offer the quintessential southern California sand-and-surf vacation—from swimming and hiking to kayaking and surfing, it’s all outdoor fun all the time.
 Energize your vacation with an ATV drive on 5.5 miles of beaches open to off-road vehicle use in Oceano Dunes, the only California State Park where vehicles may be driven on the beach.
 If actual horsepower is more your thing, enjoy a horseback ride instead.
 Pismo Beach Pier is the place to go to throw a line in the water and wait for a tug, while Pismo Beach’s award-winning boardwalk is rife with delicious treats and colorful boutique shops.

-Budget highlight: One of the most fascinating U.S. national parks is located way up in the clouds at Haleakala National Park, a dormant volcano.
+Budget tip: One of the most fascinating U.S. national parks is located way up in the clouds at Haleakala National Park, a dormant volcano.
 Bring your National Parks Pass and you’ll be able to catch the sunrise at “The House of the Sun” for free.

 Yellowstone National Park

 Why you’ll love it: It’s a city with a sandy beach right downtown!
 How cool is that?
-Plus there are scenic architectural riverboat rides, the Shedd Aquarium, the Field Museum of Science, Lincoln Park, the Museum of Science and Industry, and a giant Ferris wheel at Navy Pier to explore.
+Plus, there are scenic architectural riverboat rides, the Shedd Aquarium, the Field Museum of Science, Lincoln Park, the Museum of Science and Industry, and a giant Ferris wheel at Navy Pier to explore.
 Not to mention live theater and music venues and a slew of exceptional restaurants.
 Oh, and pizza, lots and lots of cheesy, stringy, deep-dish pies for a decadent dining treat.

 Budget tip: The Lincoln Park Zoo, which features waddling penguins among its highlights, is one of the few free zoos in the country.